George Morton Levy

-July 19, 1977) was an American lawyer and promoter of harness racing who founded the Roosevelt Raceway.
+July 19, 1977) was an American lawyer and harness racing executive who founded the Roosevelt Raceway.
 He was inducted into the United States Harness Racing Hall of Fame in 1967.

 Early life and education

 George Morton Levy was born in 1888 in Seaford, New York, United States.
-He was the son of Adolph and Anna Katz Levy.
+He was the son of Adolph Levy and Anna Katz.

 When he was one year old, his family moved to Freeport, New York in 1889.
 At Freeport High School, he excelled as a shortstop in baseball.
 He also joined the Freeport High School football team and, despite his size, became the team's star quarterback and captain.
 He went on to graduate cum laude from New York University.
+After earning his law degree from New York University School of Law at the age of 20, he returned to Freeport.

 Career

-Criminal law
+Criminal attorney

 In 1911, George Morton Levy was admitted to the bar and began practicing law.
+Levy, who partnered with S. Dimon Smith and spent a period associated with George Wallace in Jamaica, Queens, organized a law firm in 1911 with Elvin N. Edwards of Brooklyn.
 His first legal office opened in Freeport in 1912.
 Impatient from the lack of clients, he entered real estate, then tried his hand at criminal law in the Nassau County courthouses.